 Dog PSPO

-A Public Space Protection Order (PSPO) is an Order which can be used to impose conditions to control anti-social behaviour in a specified area or areas.
+A Public Space Protection Order (PSPO) can be used to impose conditions to control anti-social behaviour in a specified area or areas.

 Our PSPO

-1. Dog fouling – requiring those in control of a dog to clear up after the animal and dispose of it responsibly.
+• Dog fouling - requires those in control of a dog to clear up after the animal and dispose of it responsibly.

-2. Exclusions - excluding dogs from entering the fenced off children’s play areas on public land as detailed in the PSPO
+• Exclusions - requires dogs not to enter fenced off children’s play areas on public land.

-4. Dogs on leads - requiring a person in control of a dog to put it on a lead when directed to do so by an authorised person
+• Dogs on leads - requires a person in control of a dog to put it on a lead when directed to do so by an authorised person.

 Breaching the PSPO is a offence and can lead to a fixed penalty notice of £100 or a prosecution with a fine of up £1,000.